freeyland/e2c/README.md

 When changing the domainname of your project, you will need to recreate your containers ans ALSO remove env.php.

+### When doing e2c down

+The containers will be deleted and the persistant volumes will be removed.
+Note they are not deleted from your system!
+You can delete them via portainer.

 ## XDEBUG
 [XDEBUG info](XDEBUG.md)
 ## License